GrahamCampbell/GitHub-Notifications/README.md

 $ composer global require graham-campbell/github-notifications
 ```

+Alternatively, you can simply clone the repo and run `composer install` in the folder.

+## Authentication

 You'll also need to create yourself a [personal access token](https://github.com/settings/tokens) for GitHub's API with access to the `notifications` scope.

 ## Usage